Audi is unveiling the most powerful version of its TT model yet, simultaneously in London and China.

-The chassis sits 10mm lower to the ground than the stock TT, on 19-inch alloy wheels (20-inch forged aluminium versions on the options list) and with stiffer springs and dampers.
+The chassis sits a centimetre lower to the ground than the stock TT, on 19-inch alloy wheels (20-inch forged aluminium versions on the options list) and with stiffer springs and dampers.
 The progressive steering, becoming more direct with increasing input, is taken from Audi’s RS models.

 Brakes are uprated too, combining 370mm vented perforated front discs on the front axles with 310mm monoblock versions at the rear.
 Eight-piston front calipers are used and carbon-ceramic brakes are an option.